-- Group B strep bacteria can be passed from a mom who is a carrier for the bacteria (tests positive) to her baby during labor.
+- Group B strep bacteria can be passed from a mom who is a carrier for the bacteria to her baby during labor.

 - Since the bacteria can come and go in your body, you need to be tested for group B strep every time you are pregnant, whether you tested negative or positive during the last pregnancy.

-- Toward the end of pregnancy (35-37 weeks), the midwife will swab your vagina and rectum.
-This is sent to a lab, where they test for group B strep bacteria.
+- Toward the end of pregnancy, at 35 to 37 weeks, the midwife will swab your vagina and rectum.
+This is sent to a lab to test for group B strep bacteria.

 - The bacteria take a few days to grow, and the results are sent to your doctor.

 What happens to babies born with the group B strep bacteria?